Dinosaurs for kids have always been a source of interest .

 Print off enough outlines of dinosaurs for each child to have one and ask them to write down as many 'Dino words' as they can inside the print-off.You could learn the 'dinosaur stomp' song to get them in the mood!

-You might like to introduce this dinosaur for kids teaching idea by having a few goes before they are let loose on the idea.
-Start by giving them and example such as Diplodocus is 'as big as a bus'.
+You might like to introduce this dinosaurs for kids teaching idea by having a few goes at it before you let them loose on the idea.
+Start by giving them an example such as Diplodocus is 'as big as a bus'.
 Then get the kids to think of some of their own.
 You could make a class book of Dino Similes, one for each dinosaur perhaps?
-Encourage the kids to make some silly ones because silly ones are fun!
+Encourage the kids to make some silly ones because silly ones are more fun!

 Share some dinosaur jokes with your class and then ask them to make up some of their own.
 Here are a few to start them off.